soorajabraham1/My-Portfolio/index.md

 This is one of my kaggle projects. trained on MNIST dataset.
 Identifies the hand written digits.
-Further developed a web based digit recognition page that predicts the digit drawn by mouse.
+Further developed a web based digit recognition page that predicts the digit drawn by mouse..